 Copyright is both complex and confusing.
 Many people have questions about what can be used--as well as when and where and how to use--without violating copyright.
-Others have questions about their rights as a creator of copyright material.
+Others have questions about their copyrights as a creator of material.
 And still others need information on how and when to seek permission to use copyrighted material.
 This guide helps you answer those questions and more.

 In this guide you will find information on

 Use the navigation tabs on the left to find more information for your copyright question or need.
-You will find helpful tools and guides listed under the Resources for many of the sections
+You will find helpful tools and guides listed under Resources for many of the sections

 This guide is designed as a basic informational resource for the NMSU community.
 It is not a substitute for legal advice.
-Instead, it provides a framework for understanding and working with legal issues, including lawfully using and sharing copyrighted works, as well as protecting our own creative works.
+Instead, it provides a framework for understanding and working with legal issues, including lawfully using and sharing copyrighted works, as well as protecting one's own creative works.

 If you don't find what you are looking for, please contact email@example.com Typically we respond within 24 hours, Monday - Friday.